apache/samza/docs/learn/documentation/versioned/connectors/hdfs.md

 Samza allows writing your output results to HDFS in AVRO format.
 You can either use avro's GenericRecords or have Samza automatically infer the schema for your object using reflection.

 {% highlight java %}
-final HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
+HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
                                         .withWriterClassName(AvroDataFileHdfsWriter.class.getName());
 {% endhighlight %}

 If your output is non-avro, use `TextSequenceFileHdfsWriter`.
 {% highlight java %}
-final HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
+HdfsSystemDescriptor hsd = new HdfsSystemDescriptor("hdfs-clickstream")
                                         .withWriterClassName(TextSequenceFileHdfsWriter.class.getName());
 {% endhighlight %}